 How will I deal with a prosthetic limb?

 Preparing for a prosthetic limb may require working through feelings with a therapist, muscle exercises, an amputation team to make the process as stress-free as possible, and learning how to tone specific muscles to attain optimal residual limb strength.
 Learning to use a prosthetic limb effectively does require time, effort, and perseverance.
 Re-learning routine activities and trying new activities are essential during recovery.

 Work-related accidents resulting in amputation include presses, saws, chainsaws, meat grinders, food slicers, and woodworking machinery.
 Agricultural accidents resulting in amputation include heavy equipment, mowing equipment, farm equipment, etc. Also, electrical shocks, guns, knives, explosives, fireworks, ruptured ropes and cables, crushed wedding rings, doors, car doors, diabetes, infections, etc.

 What compensation can I receive for a negligent amputation?

 I have recently suffered a lower leg amputation and feel emotionally devastated.
-I have no-one who can really understand what I am going through.
+I have no one who can understand what I am going through.
 Is there some book you would recommend to help me?